 (8) Where it is shown to the satisfaction of a justice that admission to any land or building has been refused following a request by a person authorised under this section for entry thereto, or that it is unoccupied, the justice may, by warrant under his or her hand, authorise that person or any other person named in the warrant to enter thereon or therein for the purposes of this Act, and a warrant granted under this subsection continues in force until the purpose for which it was granted has been satisfied.

-[Section 71 amended by No. 32 of 1994 s.
+[Section 71 amended: No. 32 of 1994 s.
 19.]

 72. Powers to obtain information